Epilachna borealis

 Habitat

 Found in agricultural settings, gardens, and natural areas where cucurbitaceous plants grow.
 Associated with cultivated and wild squash, pumpkins, gourds, and related plants.
-Requires moist conditions favorable to growth.
+Requires moist conditions favorable to plant growth.

 Distribution